ibtissem-mokrani/biomimetic-fish-simulation-robotics/README.md

 - Using real swimming dynamics, it undulates away, seeks out a food location, simulates a “foraging” behavior, then returns to its home base—reflecting homing seen in wild individuals.
 - This focused case not only visualizes animal movement but encodes ecological and behavioral context into a compact computational model, ideal for both academic study and robotic inspiration.

+### Project Developpement and Key Steps

+The practical coding work began with building a sinusoidal backbone model, calibrating physical parameters to closely mimics Mandarinfish biomecanics.
+Using Matplotlib for vizualization ensured an interactive approach - enabling rapid prototyping and refinement of the ondulatory swimming algorithm.